rbenitez22/pdwriter/README.md

 # pdwriter
-Helper Classes to to write HTML and large strings of text using the Apache PDFBox project.
+Helper Classes to write HTML and large strings of text using the Apache PDFBox project.